 Thinking of heading to the Spanish capital but not sure quite what to wear?
 Packing isn’t easy at the best of times, and we can understand that you may struggle with what to take.
 This is our guide on what to pack for a lad’s weekend away in Madrid.

 We’re turning our attention to one of Europe’s top travel destinations, Madrid.
-Taking a trip away with the lads can be pretty intense but you with a few simple tips you can make the most of the weekend.
-It can be tough to get an idea of what to pack and even harder if you’re only carrying hand luggage, you need to be ruthless with your choices.
+Taking a trip away with the lads can be pretty intense but with a few simple tips you can make the most of the weekend.
+It can be tough to get an idea of what to pack and even harder if you’re only carrying hand luggage, so you need to be ruthless with your choices.
 Luckily we’ve put together a guide to give you an idea of what to wear for weekends away.

 Weekend in Madrid

 Who doesn’t love a cheap weekend break?
 But when you’ve just got a few days in a city you’re going to want to make the most of every minute.
 Wearing the right outfit saves wasted time heading back to change during the day.
 Saving money by just bringing hand luggage gives you more to spend on the weekend and saves having to wait for your bags to turn up once you arrive – particularly helpful if you’re nursing a hangover on the way home.